hermangroup/docs/wallets/dashcore/interface.rst

 .. figure:: img/network-traffic.png
    :scale: 50 %

-   The Network Traffic tab of the Dash Core Tools dialog
+   The Network Traffic tab of the Historia Core Tools dialog

 Peers tab
 -----------------------

-The Peers tab shows a list of other full nodes connected to your Dash Core client.
+The Peers tab shows a list of other full nodes connected to your Historia Core client.
 The IP address, version and ping time are visible.
 Selecting a peer shows additional information on the data exchanged with that peer.